getodk/docs/odk2-src/survey-form-processing.rst

 If `sameInstance` is false and `instanceId` is not null, the row's values are fetched from the database.
 If the row does not exist, it is initialized with the default values specified in the form for each of the row's fields, and then those changes are overlaid with the changes specified in the `keyValueMap`.
 And, finally, any initial values for the form's session variables that are specified within the `keyValueMap` are applied.

-The second method, `get_linked_instances` is used by linked table prompts to retrieve rows from other data tables (e.g., for linked table prompts).
+The second method, `get_linked_instances` is used by linked table prompts to retrieve rows from other data tables (for example, for linked table prompts).

 The remaining methods (`save_all_changes`, `ignore_all_changes` and `delete_checkpoints_and_row`) manage the retention and deletion of the row in the database table.